Thirty years since the introduction of Section 28, Danielle Mustarde looks back at her school days under the amendment 🍎

 I wasn’t raised in a politicised environment and looking back, I really had very little awareness of the politics taking place around me until I left the small town I grew up in for university.

 Looking back now though – I’m angry.
-I’m angry that, when I first started to acknowledge my feelings towards people of both the opposite and same-sex as a twelve or thirteen-year-old, I’d not been taught in my English class that Oscar Wilde was gay, or that Virginia Woolf was bisexual.
+I’m angry that, when I first started to acknowledge my feelings towards people of both the opposite and same-sex as a 12 or 13-year-old, I’d not been taught in my English class that Oscar Wilde was gay, or that Virginia Woolf was bisexual.

 In science, no one had mentioned that Alan Turing had suffered as he had because of his sexuality, and no teachers stepped in to correct students in the playground when they’d excitedly babble about Corrie’s fictional trans character Hayley Cropper, calling her a “tranny” without really understanding what it meant.
 Or, when we’d all, myself included, repeatedly use the word “gay” as slang to mean something was uncool.

 But the blame can’t fall on my teachers – it was Section 28 and the UK government who were to blame.